AvasDream/docker-subdomain-worker/README.dev.md

 `curl -s https://www.alexa.com/topsites | grep "<a href=\"/siteinfo"  | cut -d "\"" -f2 | cut -d "/" -f3`

-Aiodns results are resolved by default are currently resolved again.

 ## KISS

 HTTPX check is less necessary than the massdns check if a domain is resolvable.
 Move to other container.